Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The Level 0 Data Flow Diagram (DFD) provides a high-level view of the **user registration process** within the AMAPP platform.
 It outlines the main interactions between the external actors (`User` and `AMAPP Admin`) and the internal `AMAPP System`, focusing on the exchange of registration and approval data.

-#### **External Actors:**

-- `User`: An individual who wishes to register in the AMAPP platform (e.g., co-producer or producer).
-- `AMAPP Admin`: The administrator responsible for approving or rejecting registration requests.
 - **External Actors:**
   - `User`: An individual who wishes to register in the AMAPP platform (e.g., co-producer or producer).
   - `AMAPP Admin`: The administrator responsible for approving or rejecting registration requests.

-#### **Main Process:**

-- `AMAPP System`: The central component that receives registration requests, communicates with the administrator, and notifies the user of the final decision.
 - **Main Process:**
   - `AMAPP System`: The central component that receives registration requests, communicates with the administrator, and notifies the user of the final decision.

-#### **Data Flows:**
+- **Data Flows:**
   - `Submit registration request`: The user submits a request to register on the platform.
   - `Send approval request`: The system forwards the registration data to the administrator for review.
   - `Approval decision`: The administrator sends their decision (approve or reject) back to the system.
   - `Notify decision`: The system communicates the result of the registration process to the user.
 - **Data Flows:**
   - `Submit registration request`: The user submits a request to register on the platform.
   - `Send approval request`: The system forwards the registration data to the administrator for review.